 Excerpts from the FTC’s press release:

 FTC Defamation Lawsuit On The Way?

 Though confident in the science, executives at the company settled quickly, arguing it was “a good business decision to cut [their] loses.”
-In a statement, they suggested the FTC made “false and misleading” statements when announcing the settlement, which raises the question: is the wristband company angling for a defamation lawsuit against the FTC?
-Now that would be interesting; not so much in practicality (privilege would probably KO any possibility for a win), but from a theoretical perspective.
+In a statement, they suggested the FTC made “false and misleading” statements when announcing the settlement, which raises a question: Is the wristband company angling for a defamation lawsuit against the FTC?
+That would be interesting; not so much in practicality (privilege would probably KO any possibility for a win), but from a theoretical perspective.

 Connect With An FTC Investigation Attorney

 Is the FTC hounding you?
 Are you being accused of “unfair and deceptive marketing” or some other violation of the FTC Act?
 Contact Kelly Warner.
 We’re an AV-rated firm that’s saved many a client from the FTC’s grip.
 Get in touch today.